o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/shader-build-pipeline.md

 There are a few key extensions of AZSL, which affect the shader build pipeline:
 - **Shader Resource Groups (SRGs)**: A container for application visible variables, which are defined in code with the class `ShaderResourceGroup`.
 SRGs can be defined in `.azsl` files as *partial SRGs*, which define only a portion of an SRG.
 You can combine the partial SRGs in a single `.srgi` file.<!-- Learn more about SRGs in the [AZSL Reference](azsl/reference/).DRAFT TOPIC-->
-- **Shader Variant Options**: Application visible variables, which the developer can choose to compile as static constants or as regular global variables.
+- **Shader variant options**: Application visible variables, which the developer can choose to compile as static constants or as regular global variables.
 The compiled shader code results in **shader variants**, or variations of the shader code, which minimize branching in runtime.
 You can specify the variants you want to pre-build in a `.shadervariantlist` file.<!-- Learn more about shader variant options in the [AZSL Reference](azsl/reference/).DRAFT TOPIC-->

 ### AZSL file (`.azsl`)